Archive for the ‘Distributed Computing’ Category

 Collaborative Filtering – Google style

-I have always had a soft spot for collaborative filtering so it is interesting to read Google’s take on things.
+I have always had a soft spot for

 Via Greg